yonoteam/DeepIsaHOL/README.md

 # DeepIsaHOL
 This is the repository of the DeepIsaHOL project.
-It is supported by the DeepIsaHOL MSCA Fellowship (number: 101102608) titled Reinforcement learning to improve proof-automation in theorem proving.
+It was supported by the DeepIsaHOL MSCA Fellowship (number: 101102608) titled Reinforcement learning to improve proof-automation in theorem proving.
 The project's long-term objective is to use the [Isabelle proof assistant](https://isabelle.in.tum.de/) as a reinforcement learning (RL) environment for training RL algorithms that ultimately serve as tools for Isabelle users.

 The project currently offers:
   1. proof data retrieving capabilities from Isabelle libraries,